rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ### EnableApplicationKey_X
 This parameter is specific to Windows Mobile and Windows CE:

 Some devices have keys to access specific applications on the device, e.g. Calendar, Outlook etc, all of which are disabled by default.
 This setting is used to specify which application keys should be enabled, numbered A1 to A16.
 For each key you wish to enable define a EnableApplicationKey_X tag but replace 'X' with the key being enabled, e.g. EnableApplicationKey_A1.
 Note that the mapping of keys to applications is device specific so A1 may have two functions on two different devices.
-In order to use this configuration setting you must preload the KeyCapture module<P>This setting is not specific to the current application and will be applied globally on the device. **Once set, this will persist across multiple Enterprise Browser executions and can only be unset by performing a device warm boot.**
+In order to use this configuration setting you must preload the KeyCapture module.
+This setting is not specific to the current application and will be applied globally on the device. **Once set, this will persist across multiple Enterprise Browser executions and can only be unset by performing a device warm boot.**

 **Possible Values**